menixator/procella/README.md

 ### Running

-When the the microbit starts up:
+When the microbit starts up:

 - On the Sender, press the Button A
 - On the Receiver, press the Button B